szymonlopaciuk/recipes/README.md

 # Recipes

-This repository contains some of my food recipes in the [Recipe Manager](http://www.lopaciuk.me/RecipeManager/) JSON format.
+This repository contains some of my food recipes in the [Recipe Manager](http://www.lopaciuk.me/RecipeManager/) JSON and human-readable Markdown format.